-Some consumers are reluctant to check their credit report because they are concerned that doing so may impact their credit score.
-While pulling your own credit report does result in an inquiry on your credit report, it will not affect your credit score.
-In fact, knowing what information is in your credit report and checking your credit may help you get in the habit of monitoring your financial accounts.
+Some consumers are reluctant to check their credit reports because they are concerned that doing so may impact their credit scores.
+While pulling your own credit report does result in a "soft" inquiry on your credit reports, it will not affect your credit scores.
+In fact, knowing what information is in your credit reports and checking them regularly may help you get in the habit of monitoring your financial accounts.

-One of the ways of establishing smart credit behaviour is to understand how inquiries work and what counts as a “hard” inquiry on your credit report.
+One way to help establish smart credit behaviour is to understand how inquiries work and what counts as a “hard” inquiry on your credit reports.

 What is a hard inquiry?

-When a lender or company makes a request to review your credit report as part of the loan application process, that request is recorded on your credit report as a hard inquiry, and it usually will impact your credit score.
-This is different from a “soft” inquiry, which can result when you check your own credit or when a promotional credit card offer is generated.
-Soft inquiries typically do not impact your credit score.
+When a lender or company makes a request to review your credit reports as part of the loan application process, that request is recorded on your credit reports as a hard inquiry, and it usually will impact your credit scores.
+This is different from a “soft” inquiry, which can result when you check your own credit reports or when a promotional credit card offer is generated.
+Soft inquiries do not impact your credit scores.

-Recent hard inquiries on your credit report tell a lender that you are currently shopping for new credit.
+Recent hard inquiries on your credit reports tell a lender that you were recently shopping for new credit.
 This may be meaningful to a potential lender when assessing your creditworthiness.

-Exceptions to the impact on your credit score
+Exceptions to the impact on your credit scores